Set operations (SQL)

-Set operations allow the results of multiple queries to be combined into a single result set.
-Set operators include UNION, INTERSECT, and EXCEPT.
+Set operations in SQL is a type of operations which allow the results of multiple queries to be combined into a single result set.

+Set operators in SQL include UNION, INTERSECT, and EXCEPT, which mathematically correspond to the concepts of union, intersection and set difference.

 UNION operator

 In SQL the UNION clause combines the results of two SQL queries into a single table of all matching rows.
 The two queries must result in the same number of columns and compatible data types in order to unite.
 Any duplicate records are automatically removed unless UNION ALL is used.

 UNION can be useful in data warehouse applications where tables are not perfectly normalized.
 A simple example would be a database having tables sales2005 and sales2006 that have identical structures but are separated because of performance considerations.
 A UNION query could combine results from both tables.

 Note that UNION ALL does not guarantee the order of rows.
 Rows from the second operand may appear before, after, or mixed with rows from the first operand.
 In situations where a specific order is desired, ORDER BY must be used.

 Note that UNION ALL may be much faster than plain UNION.